 joined the company in 1874, establishing Hardman & Co.
 Hugh Hardman retired in 1879, leaving the firm

-to his son John who succesfully continued operations of the business.
-In 1880, Leopold Peck and a piano
+to his son John who successfully continued operations of the business.
+In 1880, Leopold Peck and a

-dealer by the name of Dowling became partners, changing the name to Hardman, Dowling & Peck.
-In this
+piano dealer by the name of Dowling became partners, changing the name to Hardman, Dowling & Peck.

-period, the company secured patents for improving design, and their pianos were known to be of the
+In this period, the company secured patents for improving design, and their pianos were known to be of

 incorporating in 1905.
 Hardman, Peck & Co. made a range of upright pianos, grand pianos and player

 pianos in the early 1900s.
 They controlled the following names: Autotone, Harrington, Hensel, Imperial,

 Keystone, Madelon; Minipiano/Pianette (from about 1935 to 1957) - by license from the Eavestaff Piano